BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

   - Added 'Tax Include' in field at backend level which get the setting of 'Tax Include'.
   - Added Condition on search tax base on 'Included in Price'.

+* Import Payment Gateways:
+  - Enable the import functionality in bad_connector_woocommerce to transfer payment gateways from WooCommerce to Odoo.

 **Known issues/Roadmap**
 ************************